Posted on Mar 20, 2020

 If you have a general radiologist reading a PET scan, they are probably proficient in reading at say, a 70-80 percent complexity level.
 While they’re probably pretty good at picking up obvious findings, the nuances are not there.

 Learning how to read nuclear scan results is a skill that is developed with training in nuclear medicine.
 There’s a lot of nuance in these reports.
-One really has to specialize in PET (nuclear medicine) and have read a lot of scans to understand all the variables and intricacies.
-You really need someone who is well versed in new techniques and who is familiar with the different ways disease presents itself on a nuclear scan and regular imaging.
+One has to specialize in PET (nuclear medicine) and have read a lot of scans to understand all the variables and intricacies.
+You need someone who is well versed in new techniques and who is familiar with the different ways disease presents itself on a nuclear scan and regular imaging.

 CONNECT WITH A SPECIALIST